 We’re big oyster fans.
 Raw, baked, plain or with toppings, we never go too long without enjoying them.
 This Oysters Rockefeller recipe is one of our favorite ways to prepare them.

 I usually prepare these on New Year’s Eve and Valentine’s Day, although I’ve been known to serve them as a surprise treat throughout the year when I can get my hands on good-quality oysters without too much trouble.
 Normally I have to drive an hour to get some really good, fresh oysters, but occasionally I’ll find them at Wegmans for a good price.

-Oysters Rockefeller is a fairly simple dish to prepare, despite its sophistication.
+Oysters Rockefeller are baked oysters with a delicious topping.
+It’s a fairly simple dish to prepare, despite its sophistication.
 Oysters on the half shell are topped with a butter sauce, finely chopped spinach, and breadcrumbs, then baked or broiled.
 The original recipe called for fresh herbs, and they can be used in place of the spinach.

 Oysters Rockefeller was created at the famous New Orleans restaurant Antoine’s in 1889.
 The restaurant was founded in 1840 by Antoine Alciatore and is one of the oldest family-run restaurants in the United States.

 Antoine’s son, Jules, created the dish when access to escargot was scarce.
 Although there are several theories on why it’s called Oysters Rockefeller, the most common is that it was named after John D. Rockefeller, due to the dishes richness.

 What do you need to make Oysters Rockefeller?

 - fresh spinach